-Jonathan Hooks works hard to be creative as a designer, photographer and a webmaster everyday.
+Jonathan Hooks works hard to be creative as a designer and photographer everyday.
 He has 16 years of professional experience here at Presbyterian College as a graphic designer, assistant director of communications and Creative Director.
 Beyond his day job, he puts his talents into play with Autism nonprofits in marketing and fundraising projects all over the country.
 He sees the important role these organizations have, which translates into a passion to help them meet the needs of families dealing with Autism.
 Jonathan grew up Michigan but has spent most of his adult life in the south.
 He earned his fine arts and graphic design degree from Clemson University, a marketing certificate from Cornell and is continuing his education in marketing at SNHU.
 Jonathan also served his country for nine years in military communications.

 Ryan Barker, Communications Specialist